research in urban ecohydrology

 Mentorship

-I work with STEM students at Cal Poly Humboldt through the Louis Stokes Alliance for Minority Participation.
-I have worked with individual student summer research projects through LSAMP and the Bren Environmental Leaders program.
+I work with STEM students at Cal Poly Humboldt through the CSU-STEM Pathways Alliance.
+I have worked with individual student summer research projects in programs including McNair Scholars and Bren Environmental Leaders.

 Data science